 Sara Lopez (USA) is a Certified Hormone Specialist and Adenomyosis & Endometriosis Health Coach.
 Through coaching, she creates a safe space for women to find relief from heavy periods and transform their hormones.
 You can find her on Facebook and Instagram.

 Clare Knox (UK) is a business psychologist with a passion for women’s health.
 She conducted research on women’s experiences of PMDD in the workplace.
 She is also the founder ofSee Her trive, a business consultancy raising awareness of reproductive health in the workplace through corporate training and education.

 Yasmin Soni (India) is a research scholar at Tata Institute of Social Sciences.
 She’s currently in the first year of her PhD.
 Yasmin has noticed menstrual taboos, fabricated with religion, as an intricate part of ordinary women’s lives.
 She aspire to work on improving menstrual hygiene in India and breaking taboos at the rural level.

-Kelly Grehan is a blogger, worker and mum.
+Kelly Grehan (UK) is a blogger, worker and mum.
 She started the Red Box Project Dartford in Kent, England.
 The Red Box Project is a nation-wide initiative that ensures that no young woman misses out on her education because of her period.
 They place constantly stocked Red Boxes of sanitary wear in schools.

 Rimli Bhattacharya ( India) is a first class gold medalist in Mechanical Engineering and has an MBA in supply chain management.
 She writes for several magazines, Times of India, engineering journals and blogs, and is also a trained Indian Classical Dancer.